If you’ve recently been defeated by your McDonald’s fries, you may be wondering if you can keep them and reheat them later.

 Reheating McDonald’s french fries in the oven

-To reheat McDonald’s french fries in the oven, preheat it to 400°F (200°C) while arranging the fries in a single layer on a baking tray.
-Sprinkle a few drops of water over the fries and cover them with foil.
+To reheat McDonald’s french fries in the oven, preheat the to 400°F (200°C) with a baking tray inside.
+Put the fries on the hot baking tray, sprinkle a few drops of water over them and cover with foil.
 Heat the covered fries for 2-3 minutes before uncovering them for the last 1-2 minutes.

 I used a toaster oven in my experiment.
 Larger convection ovens will work similarly.